 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Knoxville apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.

 Knoxville real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
 Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Knoxville.
-The median home price for Knoxville homes is $120,300, which is 17.6% lower than the Tennessee average.
-If we take a closer look at the affordability of homes in Knoxville, we’ll see that the home price to income ratio is 3.5, which is 12.9% higher than the Tennessee average.
-Year over year appreciation rates for homes in the Knoxville area were 8.1% and the 5 year appreciation rates came in at 5.6%.
-Why is this important?
-Knowing the appreciation rates for any area is a quick and easy way to determine if you will see a solid return on your investment.
+Median real estate prices in Knoxville come in at $142,700, which is 2.3% lower than the Tennessee average.
+The home price to income ratio compares the median home prices to the median household income.
+In Knoxville, the home price to income ratio is 3.4, which is 9.7% higher than the Tennessee average.

 |Workers who carpool